-The confidence band C_n^e is slightly conservative in the sense that its coverage and credibility go to 1 as $n \to \infty$.
-By intersecting this band with an appropriate ball, using a nonparametric BvM theorem, one can build a band with desired prescribed coverage $1 - \gamma$, $\gamma > 0$, as demonstrated in Section 7.3.
-The latter 'intersection'-band is actually the one we implement in simulations in the next section and illustrated in Figure 7.1.
+The confidence band \mathcal{C}n^e is slightly conservative in the sense that its coverage and credibility go to 1 as $n\to\infty$.
+By intersecting this band with an appropriate ball, using a nonparametric BvM theorem, one can build a band with desired prescribed coverage $1-\gamma,\,\gamma>0$, as demonstrated in Section 7.3.
+The latter 'intersection'-band is actually the one we implement in simulations in the next section and illustrated in Figure 7.2.

 7.2.
-Numerical examples.
+Numerical Examples.
 We highlight the practicality of the confidence bands presented in Section 3.2 (and the following Section 7.3.5) on numerical examples.
-We implement Dyadic Bayesian CART as in [22] using the standard Metropolis-Hastings algorithm with a proposal distribution consisting of two steps: grow (splitting a randomly chosen bottom node) and prune (collapsing two children bottom nodes into one).
+We implement Dyadic Bayesian CART as in [20] using the standard Metropolis-Hastings algorithm with a proposal distribution consisting of two steps: grow (splitting a randomly chosen bottom node) and prune (collapsing two children bottom nodes into one).
 The implementation is fairly straightforward due to immediate access to the posterior tree probabilities through a variant of (22) (these closed-form calculations can be easily updated for non-parametric regression).

-We illustrate uncertainty quantification for f_0 using the intersection band (78) as well as the "optimal" band (32).
-The intersection construction yields exact asymptotic coverage; it uses up more posterior information and in this sense can be viewed as more Bayesian in spirit.
-Kolyan Ray [53], Section 6, implemented the intersection-credible set in the case of spike-and-slab priors and the white noise model.
+We illustrate uncertainty quantification for f_0 using the intersection band (75).
+This construction yields exact asymptotic coverage; it uses up more posterior information and in this sense can be viewed as more Bayesian in spirit.
+Kolyan Ray [47], Section 6, implemented the intersection-credible set in the case of spike-and-slab priors and the white noise model.
 Here we provide an implementation in the regression model for tree priors.
-For the computation of the empirical median tree estimator in (69), one can easily identify nodes (l, k) that have occurred in at least 50% of posterior samples.
-Regarding the computation of R_n in (77), the radius can be approximated using the 95% quantile of the posterior samples of the multiscale norm $\|\cdot\|{\mathcal{M}(w)}$ -norm (acting on coefficients up to level L{max}).
-Therefore, we see that while the confidence band in (78) may at first look computationally cumbersome, it can be readily obtained from posterior samples.
+For the computation of the empirical median tree estimator in (66), one can easily identify nodes (l,k) that have occurred in at least 50% of posterior samples.
+Regarding the computation of R_n in (74), the radius can be approximated using the 95% quantile of the posterior samples of the multiscale norm $\|\cdot\|{\mathcal{M}(w)}$ -norm (acting on coefficients up to level L{max}).
+Therefore, we see that while the confidence band in (75) may at first look computationally cumbersome, it can be readily obtained from posterior samples.

-We generate $n = 2^{11}$ observations from (64) with $f_0(x) = 2\sqrt{10x}$ (top row in Figure 7) and $f_0(x) = (4x-1)\mathbb{I}(x \le 1/2) + (-2x+2)\mathbb{I}(x > 1/2)$ (bottom row in Figure 7).
-We choose $j_0(n) = 4$ and $w_l = l^{1/2+\epsilon}$ (the multiscale weighting sequence) with $\epsilon = 0.01$ and $\Gamma = 1.01$ (the splitting probability parameter of the GW process prior).
+We generate $n=2^{11}$ observations from (61) with $f_0(x)=2\sqrt{10x}$ (top row in Figure 6) and $f_0(x)=(4x-1)\mathbb{I}(x\leq 1/2)+(-2x+2)\mathbb{I}(x>1/2)$ (bottom row in Figure 6).
+We choose $j_0(n)=4$ and $w_l=l^{1/2+\epsilon}$ (the multiscale weighting sequence) with $\epsilon=0.01$ and $\Gamma=1.01$ (the splitting probability parameter of the GW process prior).
 We run 2000 iterations of the MH sampler with 500 burnin samples.
 One tempting approach to uncertainty quantification is computing the pointwise 95% credible intervals for each given t_i .
-These intervals are readily available from the posterior samples of the bottom node coefficients (transformed from the samples of the wavelet coefficients via the pinball formula (13)) and are portrayed in Figure 7 on the left (red dotted lines).
+These intervals are readily available from the posterior samples of the bottom node coefficients (transformed from the samples of the wavelet coefficients via the pinball formula (13)) and are portrayed in Figure 6 on the left.
 For both functions f_0 these intervals are too narrow to uniformly capture f_0 (depicted in a green dashed line).
-For comparisons, we also plot the 95%- L^{∞} -credible bands (blue dashed lines), which have better coverage.
-The L^{∞} -band (gray area) is somewhat similar to the multiscale credible band but its coverage properties are not theoretically understood.
+In comparison, the multiscale 0.95% credible band in (75) (Figure 6 on the right) is more successful at containing the true function uniformly.
+Figure 6 plots the intersection band which has exact asymptotic coverage.
+Note, however, that this intersecting band is smaller than the band analyzed in Theorem 6 which yields even better coverage.
+The centering in Figure 6 (right) is the median tree estimator.